ChalmersGU-data-structure-courses/OpenDSA/RST/en/Design/ADT.rst

 is more efficient for large datasets (millions of elements).
 Therefore there is usually a need for several different implementations of the same ADT.

-REMOVE:
-One application that makes use of some ADT might use particular member functions of that ADT more than a second application, or the two applications might have different time requirements for the various operations.
-These differences in the requirements of applications are the reason why a given ADT might be supported by more than one implementation.

 .. topic:: Example